 This procedure is usually performed under local anesthesia.
 For the upper eye, fine incisions are made in the crease above the drooping eyelid.
-A tiny crescent of excess skin and muscle is removed.
+A tiny crescent of excess skin and muscle is taken out.
 The incisions are then closed with fine sutures.

-For fatty deposits under the eye, incisions are made inside the lower lid, and the fat is removed.
+For fatty deposits under the eye, incisions are made inside the lower lid, and the fat is taken out.
 The incisions made during these procedures are placed in the natural creases and folds of the eye, and will become invisible over time.

 After the procedure, you will be instructed to keep your head elevated to minimize swelling or bruising.
 Cold compresses will also be used to help any swelling or discomfort.

-You can also experience a wider field of vision if excess skin that was blocking that field is removed.
+You can also experience a wider field of vision if excess skin that was blocking that field is taken out.

 If you’re interested in double eyelid surgery in Michigan, call the Skin and Vein center today!